masesgroup/JNet/src/documentation/articles/performance.md

 This page reports benchmark results for the core JNet interop primitives: JVM method invocation from .NET and JVM→.NET callback latency.
 All benchmarks run on [GitHub Actions](https://github.com/masesgroup/JNet/actions) runners and are repeated automatically on each release across supported .NET and JDK versions.

-Results are reported for three JCOBridge versions — 2.6.6, 2.6.7+, and 2.6.9 — and two runtime combinations.
+Results are reported for three JCOBridge versions — 2.6.6, 2.6.7+, and 2.6.9 — across two runtime combinations.
 See [JCOBridge release notes](https://www.jcobridge.com/release-notes/) for details.

 > [!NOTE]
 > Benchmarks are run on shared GitHub-hosted runners.
 Absolute numbers reflect that environment and should be read comparatively rather than as absolute throughput figures for a dedicated host.